 While serious, life-threatening, or fatal respiratory depression can occur at any time during the use of Percocet, the risk is greatest during the initiation of therapy or following a dosage increase.
-Monitor patients closely for respiratory depression, especially within the first 24-72 hours of initiating therapy with and following dosage increases of Percocet.
+Monitor patients closely for respiratory depression, especially within the first 24 to 72 hours of initiating therapy with and following dosage increases of Percocet.

-Accidental ingestion of even one dose of Percocet, especially by children can result in respiratory depression and death due to an overdose of oxycodone.
+Accidental ingestion of Percocet, especially by children, can result in respiratory depression and death due to an overdose of Percocet.

 Neonatal Opioid Withdrawal Syndrome

 Prolonged use of Percocet during pregnancy can result in withdrawal in the neonate.
 Neonatal opioid withdrawal syndrome, unlike opioid withdrawal syndrome in adults, may be life-threatening if not recognized and treated, and requires management according to protocols developed by neonatology experts.
-If opioid use is required for a prolonged period in a pregnant woman, advise the patient of the risk of neonatal opioid withdrawal syndrome and ensure that appropriate treatment will be available (see PRECAUTIONS; Information for Patients, Pregnancy).
+Observe newborns for signs of neonatal opioid withdrawal syndrome and manage accordingly.
+Advise pregnant women using opioids for a prolonged period of the risk of neonatal opioid withdrawal syndrome and ensure that appropriate treatment will be available [see PRECAUTIONS; Information for Patients/Caregivers, Pregnancy].

 Risks of Concomitant Use or Discontinuation of Cytochrome P450 3A4 Inhibitors and Inducers

-Concomitant use of Percocet with a CYP3A4 inhibitor, such as macrolide antibiotics (e.g., erythromycin), azole-antifungal agents (e.g., ketoconazole), and protease inhibitors (e.g., ritonavir), may increase plasma concentrations of Percocet and prolong opioid adverse reactions, which may cause potentially fatal respiratory depression (see WARNINGS), particularly when an inhibitor is added after a stable dose of Percocet is achieved.
-Similarly, discontinuation of a CYP3A4 inducer, such as rifampin, carbamazepine, and phenytoin, in Percocet-treated patients may increase Percocet plasma concentrations and prolong opioid adverse reactions.
-When using Percocet with CYP3A4 inhibitors or discontinuing CYP3A4 inducers in Percocet-treated patients, monitor patients closely at frequent intervals and consider dosage reduction of Percocet until stable drug effects are achieved (see PRECAUTIONS; Drug Interactions).
+Concomitant use of Percocet with a CYP3A4 inhibitor, such as macrolide antibiotics (e.g., erythromycin), azole-antifungal agents (e.g., ketoconazole), and protease inhibitors (e.g., ritonavir), may increase plasma concentrations of oxycodone hydrochloride and prolong opioid adverse reactions, which may cause potentially fatal respiratory depression [see WARNINGS], particularly when an inhibitor is added after a stable dose of Percocet is achieved.
+Similarly, discontinuation of a CYP3A4 inducer, such as rifampin, carbamazepine, and phenytoin, in Percocet-treated patients may increase oxycodone plasma concentrations and prolong opioid adverse reactions.
+When using Percocet with CYP3A4 inhibitors or discontinuing CYP3A4 inducers in Percocet-treated patients, monitor patients closely at frequent intervals and consider dosage reduction of Percocet until stable drug effects are achieved [see PRECAUTIONS; Drug Interactions].

-Concomitant use of Percocet with CYP3A4 inducers or discontinuation of an CYP3A4 inhibitor could decrease Percocet plasma concentrations, decrease opioid efficacy or, possibly, lead to a withdrawal syndrome in a patient who had developed physical dependence to Percocet.
-When using Percocet with CYP3A4 inducers or discontinuing CYP3A4 inhibitors, monitor patients closely at frequent intervals and consider increasing the opioid dosage if needed to maintain adequate analgesia or if symptoms of opioid withdrawal occur (see PRECAUTIONS; Drug Interactions).
+Concomitant use of Percocet with CYP3A4 inducers or discontinuation of an CYP3A4 inhibitor could decrease oxycodone hydrochloride plasma concentrations, decrease opioid efficacy or, possibly, lead to a withdrawal syndrome in a patient who had developed physical dependence to oxycodone hydrochloride.
+When using Percocet with CYP3A4 inducers or discontinuing CYP3A4 inhibitors, monitor patients closely at frequent intervals and consider increasing the opioid dosage if needed to maintain adequate analgesia or if symptoms of opioid withdrawal occur [see PRECAUTIONS; Drug Interactions].